 Like the Franciscans in Santa Croce, the Dominicans of Santa Maria Novella would give the altars and chapels in patronage to wealthy families and powerful institutions.
 The Friars would pray for your soul after your death (ensuring you a shorter stay in Purgatory and a quicker ascent to Paradise!) and you could use your chapel for weddings, baptisms and other ceremonies.

-Like the great churches of Florence, also Santa Maria Gloriosa dei Frari and San Giovanni e Paolo in Venice had, for wealthy families or congregations, similar functions and purposes.
+Similar to the great churches of Florence, also Santa Maria Gloriosa dei Frari and San Giovanni e Paolo in Venice had, for wealthy families or congregations, similar functions and purposes.

 Paintings and statues could be a powerful way to assert your virtues, social status, political and civic ideals.
 It was definitely not just a matter of religion and devotion !